What Is Dialysis?

 How does dialysis work?

-- Peritoneal dialysis—uses the blood vessels in the lining of your abdomen—the body's natural filter—along with a special solution via a peritoneal catheter to filter blood.
-With this method, blood never leaves the body.
+Peritoneal dialysis uses the blood vessels in the lining of your abdomen—the body's natural filter—along with a solution called dialysate to filter blood via a peritoneal catheter.
+With this method, blood never leaves your body.
 At-home peritoneal dialysis can be done with a machine or manually at home, at work or even while traveling.

 - Dialysis empowers people with kidney failure to live full, productive lives.